morehumaninternet/roar-server/README.md

   Roar!
 Server
 </h1>

-Built with ❤️ by the team at <a href="https://morehumaninternet.org">More Human Internet</a>
+Built with ❤️ by the team at <a href="https://morehumaninternet.org">More Human Internet</a>.
+See also [Roar!
+Extension](https://github.com/morehumaninternet/roar-extension)

 ## Table of Contents